Two skiers critical in ski resort avalanche near Taos, New Mexico

 Two people were hospitalized in critical condition Thursday after they were buried in an avalanche at Taos Ski Valley resort in New Mexico.

-The two were described as male skiers who were "caught in an avalanche at Kachina Peak at Taos Ski Valley," Taos County Emergency Medical Services Chief Christopher Median said by email.
+The two were described as male skiers who were "caught in an avalanche at Kachina Peak at Taos Ski Valley," Taos County Emergency Medical Services Chief Christopher Medina said by email.

 The avalanche was reported shortly after 11:30 a.m., according to a statement from Chris Stagg, vice president of Taos Ski Valley, Inc.